docker/docs/swarm/install-w-machine.md

 advisory: swarm-standalone
 hide_from_sitemap: true
 description: Swarm release notes
 keywords: docker, swarm, clustering, discovery, release, notes
 menu:
   main:
     parent: workw_swarm
-title: Install and Create a Docker Swarm
+title: Install and create a Docker Swarm
 ---

 You use Docker Swarm to host and schedule a cluster of Docker containers.
 This section introduces you to Docker Swarm by teaching you how to create a swarm